How to stop spam calendar invites on iPhone, iPad, Mac

 The beauty of this method is that the spammer will assume you are still receiving all these spam events and will be less likely to send you more invites.
 In the meantime, this spam will be out of sight and out of mind.

 Obviously, this is not an ideal solution.
 The ideal solution would either be to have the option to report calendar invites as spam or, maybe even better, for Apple to find a way to block these spammers to begin with.
-Until that happens, you will have to use any or both of these methods.
+Until that happens, you’ll have to use any or both of these methods.

 Have you received calendar spam yet?
 If so, what was your way to fight it?